skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 She insists, "I know it's true."

 He is encouraged by this, so he pushes on, "What if that curse is lifted?
-Would that weaken Mordan or...?"
+Would that weaken Mordan or…?"

 She looks amused, "Lift the curse?
 You may try if you think you know how.
 But to answer your question: No, lifting the curse of Fiore would